pacifics/PassDao/README.md

 Main functions:

-- Set a contractor or funding proposal: the dao sharehoders can propose to order a work of a contractor (set in a contractor proposal of the contractor manager) or/and to fund the Dao with a public or private funding.
+- Set a contractor or funding proposal: the dao sharehoders can propose to order a work of a contractor (defined in a proposal of the contractor manager) or/and to fund the Dao with a public or private funding.
 The funding rules can be set in a separated smart contract and foresee to reward contractor tokens to funders.
 We use this method for the primary funding that gives to new DAO share holders Pass reputation tokens.

 - Set a Dao Rules proposal: the dao share holders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period, the inflation rate for the reward of fees to voters during board meetings and the date when shares can be transfered.